1. Understanding Your Audience

 Are you looking to start your own YouTube channel to increase your brand’s popularity with your target audiences?

-Well, you’re line of thinking isn’t wrong.
+Well, your line of thinking isn’t wrong.
 You’re on the right train of thought, in fact.
 Learning how to get started on your YouTube marketing is important for your business to earn some notoriety.
 Not only are videos capable of holding your audience’s attention for longer, YouTube is also the second largest search engine in the world.

 You just have one thing to consider though…